project snapshot

 The discovery process for this feature required a deep understanding of what a 'Form' meant to both Knowledge Futures stakeholders and users.
 This concept was spearheaded by KF's Head of Product, and when I began work, a rudimentary developer prototype was already in place.

-I spent a week understanding the problem the team was trying to solve through Forms and how this concept related to the smaller JSON schemas users were creating.
+I worked to understand the problem the team was trying to solve through Forms and how this concept related to the smaller JSON schemas users were creating.
 After interviewing team members and key users, I researched products with similar functionality—primarily Google Forms and Contentful—as starting points for ideation.

 • A 'Pub' represented a single piece of content